Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on COVID-19 vaccines

 \subsection{Secondary structures of antigenic determinants}

 Since the structural basis of antibody CDRs, or paratope, is random coils, we hypothesize that CDRs favor antigenic random coils as complementary epitopes, i.e., antigenic determinants \cite{li2013bioinformatic,kringelum2013structural}. \autoref{fig:surface_coils} depicts the 3D structure of S protein, where the random coils are drawn with green strings, and the other secondary structure is described with the purple surface.
 It shows that the RBD and the NTD mostly consist of random coils.
-The RBD is the antigenic determinant of 27 structurally-known SARS-CoV-2 antibodies; meanwhile, the NTD is the binding domain of antibody 4A8, which confirms our hypothesis.
+The RBD is the antigenic determinant of { 43} structurally-known SARS-CoV-2 antibodies; meanwhile, the NTD is the binding domain of {{ antibodies 4A8 and FC05 and antibody 2G12 also binds to the S2 domain with random coils}}, which confirms our hypothesis. { More detailed analysis considered the random coil percentages of antibodies' paratope and are summarized in Table S1 of the Supporting material.
+It reveals antibodies predominantly contact residues in random coils of S protein.
+In the most case, the percentages are over 90 \%.}

 \autoref{fig:second structure} marks the secondary structure of the S protein.
 The red, blue, and green colors represent helix, sheet, and random coils of S protein.
 It can be seen that the S protein mostly consists of random coils, which means there are many other potential antigenic epitopes on the S protein for antibody CDRs.
-We believe that the emphasis of direct binding competition with ACE2 in the past \cite{pinto2020structural, tian2020potent,zhou2020structural} has led to the neglecting of many important antibodies that do not bind to the RBD.
+We believe that the emphasis on direct binding competition with ACE2 in the past \cite{pinto2020structural, tian2020potent,zhou2020structural} has led to the neglecting of many important antibodies that do not bind to the RBD.
 Therefore, we suggest that researchers pay more attention to antibodies that do not bind to the RBD.